 What is Craniofacial Surgery?

-Craniofacial surgery was originally intended to serve children and young adults with congenital deformities of the head and face; however, the highly advanced surgical skill set required for effective craniofacial surgery has also become useful, or even essential, in some aspects of facial aesthetic surgery and orthognathic surgery.
+Craniofacial surgery was originally intended to serve children and young adults with congenital deformities of the face and head; however, the highly advanced surgical skill set required for craniofacial surgery has also become essential in some cases of elective aesthetic surgery.

-Craniofacial surgery is comprised of several complex surgical procedures that treat a variety of conditions.
-Some common craniofacial syndromes include:
+Congenital craniofacial surgery is comprised of several complex surgical procedures that treat a variety of common craniofacial syndromes:

 - Cleft Lip and Cleft Palate